Marquette Sawyer Regional Airport

 Marquette Sawyer Regional Airport — previously named Sawyer International Airport — is a county-owned, public-use airport in Marquette County, Michigan, United States.
-It is located 17 nmi south of the central business district of the city of Marquette.
-It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a non-hub primary commercial service facility.
+Located 17 nmi south of Marquette, it is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a nonhub primary commercial service and general aviation facility.